-The proposals shall address how it will contribute to the expected impact of the topic, defined as follows:
+The proposal shall address how it will contribute to the expected impact of the topic, defined as follows:

-- Development of materials for the production of high quality AM parts/components suitable for respective application classes; - New feedstocks (e.g. powder, wire, filament) specifically developed to enhance functionality, quality and performance and to reduce the cost; - New process technology for the production of AM parts with novel materials and material combinations, including hybrid processes directly combining AM with other manufacturing processes, e.g. coatings; - New process technology adapted to the production of new AM-specific feedstock materials. - Reducing the use of hazardous or scarce substances, promoting re-use, recycling or biodegradability of materials.
+- The availability of new material compositions for the production of high quality AM parts/components suitable for respective application classes; - The availability of new feedstocks (e.g. powder, slurry, wire, filament) specifically developed to enhance functionality, quality and performance of AM parts to reduce the cost; - The availability of new process technologies for the production of AM parts with novel materials and material combinations, including composites and multi-materials. - The availability of hybrid processes directly combining AM with other manufacturing techniques (e.g. coating processes); - Reducing the use of hazardous or scarce substances, reducing collateral production of potentially toxic products (e.g. free nanoparticles or solvents) and promoting the biodegradability of materials.

-All proposals should address environmental, including reuse, remanufacturing or recycling considerations, social or ethical impacts when relevant.
+All proposals should address environmental considerations, including resource and energy efficiency, reuse, remanufacturing or recycling.
+Consider social or ethical impacts when relevant.